Points of Interest: What to See and Places to Visit in Kerala

 Periyar National Park

-Periyar National Park in Kerala is a natural reserve built to protect wildlife from poachers and give the animals peace to live in their natural habitat.
+Periyar National Park in Kerala is a natural reserve and one of the popular tourist places in Kerala built to protect wildlife from poachers and give the animals peace to live in their natural habitat.
 Also known as Thekkady, you’ll find yourself surrounded by one of the most stunning views of mother nature and may have the opportunity to take a glimpse of some animals who hang around by the lake such as the elephants, which population is around 800 as of today (just in the national park) and some otters playing by the lake.

 With the help of its passionate and dedicated staff members, Periyar National Park remains a sanctuary for a lot of wildlife who lives harmoniously in this beautiful area.

-Covering virtually 50% of the state, the Alleppey Backwaters are a labyrinth of brackish lagoons forming waterways extending 900 kilometers.
+One of the most popular Kerala destinations Alappuzha covering virtually 50% of the state, the Alleppey Backwaters are a labyrinth of brackish lagoons forming waterways extending 900 kilometers.
 The Alleppey Backwaters lie parallel to the coast of Arabian Sea.
-Alleppey remains one of the best places to go in Kerala, thanks to is azure blue waters and the fairytale-esque houseboats that sail peacefully across the water-web of Alleppey.
+Alleppey remains one of the best places to see in Kerala, thanks to is azure blue waters and the fairytale-esque houseboats that sail peacefully across the water-web of Alleppey.
 The question that a tourist can ask before heading to the watery labyrinth is, ‘just how beautiful is Alleppey?’
 Well, how about this?
 Alleppey or Alappuzha is called as ‘Venice of the East’ due to its beautiful canals lined with coconut trees and paddy fields.
-From September to May – Alleppey is a paradise hand-knitted by Nature, so make sure to check it out around that time of the year!
+From September to May – Kerala’s points of interest Alleppey is a paradise hand-knitted by Nature, so make sure to check it out around that time of the year!

 Just when one starts thinking that water is becoming a bit mundane, Kerala doesn’t fail to surprise with its exotic hill station that goes by the name ‘Munnar’.
 Blanketed with lush green tea plantations, the hills of Munnar give an incredible view of misty valleys and low-flying clouds.
 With a laid-back environment, Munnar, to this day, remains drowsy with the colonial era hangover.
 Silent little bungalows, tea factories and cut out roads snaking uphill through the green blanket – everything is too majestic to be described with words.
 Lovely waterfalls and challenging hiking routes just add to the excitement.
-It is virtually impossible to compile a list of Kerala attractions without listing Munnar.
+It is virtually impossible to compile a list of Kerala destinations without listing Munnar, one of the top Kerala points of interest.

 Also, one can find Tusharagiri Waterfalls, Sentinel Rockfalls, Edakkal Caves, Wayanad Wildlife Sanctuary and more around the area.
 For those who prefer natural beauty, summer is the best time to be at Wayanad.
 For adrenaline junkies, monsoons make Wayanad a perfect trekking destination.
 Travel to Kerala simply remains incomplete without visiting Wayanad.

 Located in central Kerala, Kochi or Cochin is often the starting point for most tourists when they visit Kerala as it is the easiest point of entry in the country.
 Apart from being the main spice trading port between the land of spices and the rest of the world, you’ll also find a mix of British, Portuguese, and Dutch influences around the area especially the old part of the city where Fort Kochi is located.
-You’ll also see the famous Chinese fishing nets around this area as it is on the coast of the Arabian Sea.
+You’ll also see the famous Chinese fishing nets is the Kerala points of interest around this area as it is on the coast of the Arabian Sea.

 Although famously known as Kochi amongst tourist, Kochi is actually part of a larger city called Ernakulam which is also famously dubbed as the “Queen of Arabian Sea” as it has one of the finest harbors in the world.
 Tainted with modernity mixed with the old, you’ll find buildings along with old architecture as the city is a booming metropolis city making it the hub for a lot of businesses and companies.